-William and Harry Find Tranquility at Their Mother’s Resting Place, Says Diana’s Brother: ‘It’s Their Time There’
+William and Harry Find Tranquility at Their Mother's Resting Place, Says Diana's Brother

-Princess Diana’s brother is reflecting on his “final duty” to his sister.
+On the anniversary of Princess Diana’s death, her brother reflected on his “final duty” to his sister.

 The late princess is buried on the island of the Oval Lake at the family estate of Althorp, around 75 miles north of London.
 It is a bucolic spot that reflects her love of nature and water.
-“She’s in a happy and secure place,” Charles, 9th Earl Spencer tells PEOPLE in this week’s cover story.
+“She’s in a happy and secure place,” Charles, 9th Earl Spencer previously told PEOPLE.

 It is also somewhere that her sons, Prince William and Prince Harry, can visit peacefully.

 “I never go to Diana with them.
-It’s very much their time there,” says Spencer.
+It’s very much their time there,” said Spencer.
 “But I think I think it’s very important for them to be there with her.
 It is, luckily, very tranquil here and they can come and go as they wish whenever they want.
 And that’s very lovely for me to know that.”

-Spencer is joined by Diana’s friend Sir Richard Branson, her wedding dress designer Elizabeth Emanuel, charity partner Vivienne Parry and many others in remembering the late princess in PEOPLE’s cover story and on a two-night television event from PEOPLE and ABC, The Story of Diana, airing on ABC on Aug.
-9 and 10 at 9 p.m.
-E.T.

 Diana is also symbolically evident in the engagement ring worn by the daughter-in-law she never knew, Princess Kate.